stat250/website/2019/syllabus.md

 ### How can I enroll in this course?

 To assure that everybody gets a chance to actively participate in class we are limiting enrollment to 20 students.
 Since the semester start falls on a holiday (Labor Day) the first class will be on Monday, September 9, the same day your study cards are due.
-It is therefore important that you **indicate your interest in enrolling by filling out [this survey](https://docs.google.com/forms/d/e/1FAIpQLSci5dnSypW6J7mNuCdlXb16Pu2-lTD_7XMFT9YjFu7SBcxdRQ/viewform?usp=sf_link) by September 6!**
+It is therefore important that you **indicate your interest in enrolling by filling out [this survey](https://docs.google.com/forms/d/e/1FAIpQLSci5dnSypW6J7mNuCdlXb16Pu2-lTD_7XMFT9YjFu7SBcxdRQ/viewform?usp=sf_link) by September 6!
+We will accept late submissions on a case by case basis.**

 ### Can only graduate students enroll?